POS Hardware: Best Options for Small Business

 Your monthly POS software fees typically include the cost of ongoing customer support.
 So, don’t shortchange yourself by limiting how these support reps can help you.
 Third-party equipment might be less expensive upfront, but it can cost you in the long run.

-Generally, POS software runs from $0 to more than $300+ per month.
-Hardware runs from $49 for a smartphone-enabled card reader to $1,500 for a full POS station with a display, card reader, cash drawer, and receipt printer.
+Generally, POS software runs from $0 to more than $400 per month.
+Hardware runs from $59 for a smartphone-enabled card reader to nearly $2,000 for a full POS station with a display, card reader, cash drawer, and receipt printer.
 Many POS providers offer payment plans for hardware, or support hardware you already own.
-So small businesses that only need one or two registers can typically get started for less than $500 upfront.

-This varies by your need.
-At its most basic, you need a POS screen, which could be as simple as a smartphone or tablet, and a credit card reader.
-Card readers should at least read cards by swipe and chip.
+At its most basic, you need a POS screen, which could be as simple as a smartphone or tablet, and a credit card reader that can read cards at least by swipe and chip.
 If you accept cash, you’ll want a cash drawer.
 Many cash drawers are triggered by the receipt printer, so depending on your software, you may also need one of those.

-It can be tempting to purchase POS hardware from third-party sites, but be careful.
+Not necessarily, but be careful when buying hardware from third-party sites.
 Not all POS software is compatible with every POS hardware, and some card readers, once programmed, cannot be reprogrammed to accept other payment processors.
-Check with your POS software provider to find out what hardware is compatible or if attaching third-party hardware will void your warranties or service agreements.
+Check with your POS software provider to find out whether attaching third-party hardware will void your warranties or service agreements.

 In most cases, POS equipment is very much alike.
-In fact, many POS systems use iPads instead of dedicated registers.
+Many POS systems use iPads instead of dedicated registers.
 However, there are some exceptions.
 Busy kitchens, for example, may want a hardier KDS and impact kitchen printers.
-Meanwhile, busy stores may want registers with scanner scales, such as those in grocery stores.
+Meanwhile, busy stores like groceries may want registers with scanner scales.

 If you are an occasional seller, such as a hobbyist who sells at craft fairs or a business that sells at trade shows, you have a couple of options.
 One is to use a mobile POS app such as Square or Zettle, which uses your smartphone and a card reader you plug into the phone.
 Alternatively, if you use Shopify for your online store, you can rent a POS system by the day.

 Most modern POS systems use the cloud for some or all of their connectivity.
-However, many can process sales and store credit card payment information until the internet is back online and then process the payment.
+However, many can process sales and store credit card payment information offline temporarily.
 This is usually dependent on the software, so if connectivity is a concern, be sure to ask what your POS system can do offline.

 Bottom Line